The thick udon noodles here are served in a rich, very tasty curry-flavored broth, and served with shrimp tempura, bananas or mochi (rice cakes).

 Minami-Ikebukuro 1-28-2, Ikebukuro Parco 8F.
 Open 11am-10pm (LO) daily.

 This popular Osaka-based shop lets you cook your own kushiage skewers in a deep-fryer right at your table.
 It's all you can eat, including various side dishes and a big variety of skewered tidbits.
-Y2500 per person, with a 90-minute limit.
+Y2625 per person at dinnertime, with a 90-minute limit.

 Higashi-Ikebukuro 1-5-7, Labi 1 Ikebukuro 7F.
 Open 11am-10:30pm (LO) daily.